Luming-L/ProjectNew/Results/MotifFind/MotifFind.md

 ### Find PRDM9 motif occurrences
 ### Rename files
 ## Output

-**By the way, a list of PRDM9 motif occurrences for each of 23 cancer types**
+a list of PRDM9 motif occurrences for each of 23 cancer types

 ```bash
 for file in $(ls /exports/eddie/scratch/s1949868/TCGA-ATAC_Cancer_Type-specific_PeakCalls/*_peakCalls.txt); do
 > fileName=`basename -s ".txt" $file`